Medications & Doping

 - Product is permitted for use in sport

 - Product is prohibited from use in sport

 - Product’s use is subject to certain conditions

 - Product is permitted for use in sport for females only

 This list is also useful because some off-the-shelf medications which you may only use for temporary conditions (e.g. cold and flu, sinus) also contain banned substances which may show up in drug test results.

-The ASADA site also has a guide on what is actually involved with a drug test should you be selected to have one.
+The Sports Integrity Australia website (formerly ASADA) also has a guide on what is actually involved with a drug test should you be selected to have one.
 This is in a document called “Athlete Testing Guide” which is designed to help athletes understand what will happen during and after a testing session and their rights and responsibilities in relation to testing.